MerveDnmz/SealCreditDefaultClassifierWithStackingEnsemble/Paper_Presentation_Assignment_CSE655_Complete.md

 #### ROC Curves Comparison (deep_learning_roc_comparison.png)

-Bu grafik, projemizde kullanılan Dense Network, Transformer, Hybrid ve Stacking modellerinin ROC eğrilerini ve AUC (Area Under the Curve) değerlerini karşılaştırmaktadır.
+This graph compares the ROC curves and AUC (Area Under the Curve) values of the Dense Network, Transformer, Hybrid, and Stacking models used in our project.

-*   **Stacking Modeli (AUC = 0.880):** En yüksek AUC değeri ile en iyi performansı sergilemiştir.
-Eğrisi, diğer tüm modellerin belirgin şekilde üzerindedir ve sınıflandırma yeteneğinin üstün olduğunu göstermektedir.
+*   **Stacking Model (AUC = 0.880):** Achieved the best performance with the highest AUC value.
+Its curve is significantly above all other models, demonstrating superior classification capability.
-*   **Transformer Modeli (AUC = 0.811):** Derin öğrenme modelleri arasında en iyi performansı göstermiştir.
+*   **Transformer Model (AUC = 0.811):** Showed the best performance among deep learning models.
-*   **Hybrid Modeli (AUC = 0.805):** Transformer modeline yakın bir performans sergilemiştir.
+*   **Hybrid Model (AUC = 0.805):** Demonstrated performance close to the Transformer model.
-*   **Dense Network Modeli (AUC = 0.801):** Derin öğrenme modelleri arasında diğerlerine göre biraz daha düşük bir AUC değerine sahiptir.
+*   **Dense Network Model (AUC = 0.801):** Had a slightly lower AUC value compared to other deep learning models.

-Genel olarak, Stacking ensemble modelinin, tekil derin öğrenme modellerine kıyasla daha güçlü bir genelleme ve sınıflandırma yeteneği sunduğu gözlemlenmiştir.
-Derin öğrenme modelleri de rastgele bir sınıflandırıcıdan çok daha iyi performans göstermiştir.
+Overall, the Stacking ensemble model was observed to offer stronger generalization and classification capability compared to individual deep learning models.
+Deep learning models also showed much better performance than a random classifier.

 ![ROC Curves Comparison](src/deep_learning_roc_comparison.png)

 #### Deep Learning Training History (deep_learning_training_history.png)

-Bu grafik, Dense Network, Transformer ve Hybrid derin öğrenme modellerinin eğitim süreçlerindeki kayıp (loss) ve doğruluk (accuracy) metriklerinin epoch'lara göre değişimini göstermektedir.
+This graph shows the changes in loss and accuracy metrics over epochs during the training processes of Dense Network, Transformer, and Hybrid deep learning models.

-*   **Kayıp Eğrileri:** Eğitim ve doğrulama kayıp eğrileri, modellerin öğrenme sürecini ve aşırı öğrenme (overfitting) eğilimlerini ortaya koyar. İdeal olarak, her iki kayıp eğrisinin de zamanla azalması ve birbirine yakın seyretmesi beklenir.
+*   **Loss Curves:** Training and validation loss curves reveal the models' learning process and overfitting tendencies.
+Ideally, both loss curves should decrease over time and follow each other closely.
-*   **Doğruluk Eğrileri:** Eğitim ve doğrulama doğruluk eğrileri, modellerin eğitim ve test verileri üzerindeki performansını gösterir.
-Yüksek ve stabil doğruluk değerleri, modelin başarılı bir şekilde öğrendiğini ve genellediğini işaret eder.
+*   **Accuracy Curves:** Training and validation accuracy curves show the models' performance on training and test data.
+High and stable accuracy values indicate that the model has learned successfully and generalizes well.

-Bu grafikler, her bir derin öğrenme modelinin eğitim dinamiklerini, yakınsama hızını ve genelleme yeteneğini görsel olarak değerlendirmek için kritik öneme sahiptir.
+These graphs are critical for visually evaluating the training dynamics, convergence speed, and generalization capability of each deep learning model.

 ![Deep Learning Training History](src/deep_learning_training_history.png)